Coronavirus Information and Precautions

 Dear Residents and Families,

-All St. Andrews Healthcare cares greatly about our residents and staff.
-We are happy to announce that we continue to remain COVID-19 free.
+St. Andrews Healthcare cares greatly for the health, safety, and well-being of our residents and staff.
+We are pleased to inform you that St. Andrews Healthcare continues to remain COVID-19 free.
+We will continue to test our residents and staff as clinically indicated.

 Our facility has adequate staffing and an adequate supply of personal protective equipment (PPE).